av1kav/acura/README.md

 The username and password are present in the `profiles.yml` configuration file under `dbt_logic/`.

 ### Orchestration: Airflow
 Airflow services are configured together in a `docker-compose.airflow.yml` file under `airflow/` directory.
 This configuration is then merged with the main `docker-compose.yml` at execution time of the `docker-compose up` command (see top section of this readme).

 ![alt text](assets/airflow.png)

 The Airflow webserver runs on `0.0.0.0:8080`.
 The username and password are present in the `airflow/docker-compose.airflow.yml` file.
+Once authenticated, filter by the `acura` tag to ignore Airflow example DAGs.

 ### Data Transformations: dbt